cgu2022/cs-278-extension/README.md

 A Flarum extension for my CS 278 project, Spring 2024.

-All relevant files to the development of this extension are explained below and contains comments of each part.
+All relevant files to the development of this extension are explained in the second section, and each of them contain insightful comments.

 1. Setup Instructions
 2. CS 278 UniForum Extension Description
 3. Installing CS 278 Extension Instructions
 4. Developing CS 278 Extension Instructions

 ----